GarrettBrown-dev/ParksAPI.Solution/README.md

 # ℹ️ Description

-This application will allow the user to enter call data on National Parks from a backend API equipped with Swagger Documentation and Versioning.
+This application will allow the user to enter call data on National Parks from a backend API equipped with Swagger Documentation, CORS and Versioning.
 It will be backend only, but may become a full fledged site should time permit.

 # 💾 Installation Requirements